 Parents might know that teens tend to experiment with drugs and alcohol, but they might believe that it’s something that occurs later in adolescence.
-The truth is that drug and alcohol abuse can begin quite early in life.
+The truth is that teenage drug use can begin quite early in life.
 For example, the American Academy of Child and Adolescent Psychiatry states that the average age of first marijuana use is 14, and alcohol use can start prior to age 12.
 Spotting teenage drug use early, and stopping it before addiction sets in, may be the best way to keep a teen safe.